 Students who accept an invitation to join the Westover Honors Program become part of a learning community that provides a powerful set of opportunities for academically gifted and talented students to engage in challenging curricular and co-curricular activities.
 Westover Honor students live in a common area as first-year students and study together throughout their college years, forging bonds that extend well beyond the four years at the College.

-Courses that bear the LCSR – Lynchburg College Symposium Readings – designation foster critical thinking by engaging students in conversation with the best minds of the past, allowing them to understand various approaches to the great problems of human society and teaching them to craft arguments through reading, speaking and writing.
+Courses that bear the LCSR – University of Lynchburg Symposium Readings – designation foster critical thinking by engaging students in conversation with the best minds of the past, allowing them to understand various approaches to the great problems of human society and teaching them to craft arguments through reading, speaking and writing.
 All LC students take our unique Senior Symposium – a one semester senior-year course based on “great books” and “great issues.”

 Learning communities form an important part of the LC experience.
 You may choose a “linked course” experience in which students are enrolled simultaneously in two courses whose instructors work to integrate the material covered in the two courses.
 Or, you may choose to participate in a residence-based learning community, in which students who intend to major in closely linked areas live and study together.